 Analytics can be described as an art, a process or a methodology.
 It all starts from data collection.
-The basic answer of ‘what is analytics’ involves around discovering and identifying meaningful patterns in the gathered data.
-This analysis is further communicated with an intent of getting better business insights.
-Thus, it empowers decision makers with facts, past trends and current state of their business.
+The basic answer of ‘what is analytics’ involves around discovering and identifying meaningful patterns in the gathered information aka data.
+This analysis or insight is further communicated with an intent of getting better business insights.
+Thus, analytics empowers decision makers with facts, past trends and current state of their business.

-Any analytics hugely relies on the ‘data gathering‘.
-In fact, it’s not wrong to say that analytics “entirely” depends on gathered data.
+Any type of analytics heavily relies on the ‘data gathering‘.
+In fact, it is not wrong to say that analytics and insight generation “entirely” depends on gathered data.

-However, Data, like any other entity will have noise and impurities in the form unnecessary or wrongly gathered information.
+However, data, like any other entity will have noise and impurities in the form unnecessary or wrongly gathered information.
 Sometimes missing links in data, non-uniform or irregularly structured data can lead to wrong findings.

 Hence, it is critical to make sure that the first step is taken right!